-Gain insight of the legal system, key debates, and criminal behaviour in various contexts
+Increase your knowledge of the UK justice system, key debates, and criminal behaviour in various contexts.

 The course is specially designed for study by distance learning.
 Throughout the course there will be self-assessment questions, and tutor marked assignments (TMAs), to enable you to monitor your progress.